BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

      * Digi Assassins all equip as they do in Southpaw Steam and Power
  * Fixes some errant commas in various statements (didn't affect the mod itself but was causing some syntax warnings in BLCMM)
- * Cosmetic changes in Enemy Geart Quality comments:
+ * Cosmetic changes in Enemy Gear Quality comments:
    * Ensure that reported rarity percentages report "1%" instead of "1.0%".
    * Condense regular/badass percentages onto the same lines
  * Alphabetized boss lists in "Boss Unique Weapon Frequency" section